 The Word from the Corner

 There is something I really like about artists who - no matter how amazing their gifts or abilities - are most in touch with what inspires THEM.
 And find ways to express that.
 Last fall we saw Brandi Carlile at Madison Square Garden.
-When she took the stage with her band, she bounded to center stage in front of the cheering crowd - and before a note was played - she knelt down, facing the audience, and kissed the stage.
-What a beautiful act!
-She paid respect to the place, the history of the performers before her, the audience, to the art of performance, to the music.
-To echo a great teacher I know, may you be inspiring.
-Brandi is inspiring!
+At the start of the concert, she paid respect to the place, the history of the performers before her, the audience, to the art of performance, to the music.
+This poem was inspired by Brandi and band that night.

 When You Knelt and Kissed The Stage At Madison Square Garden